-The proposed development consists of the proposed extension of approximately 100m of a crash deck at Cross Cove, Skellig Michael, Co.
+The proposed development consists of the fixing of the cable stays from the crash decks to both the inner and outer walls at Skellig Michael, Co.
 Kerry.
 A description of the works is presented in Table 3.

 Table 3 Description of Proposed Works